Post at Angel Island |

 (1937 - 1948/1975), near Sausalito

 Located at Tennessee Point, north of Rodeo Cove.
 Originally called Tennessee Point Military Reservation.
 Batteries were Battery Townsley (1940 - 1948) on Wolf Ridge, an unnamed training battery (1940's), AA Battery No. 1 (1940), and a 1930's 155mm gun battery.
 Several fire-control stations still remain, including Elk Valley and Wolf Ridge.
 The Commando Combat School was established here in 1944.
-A NIKE missile launch site (SF-87) was located here from 1954 to 1972.
-The IFC radar site for SF-88 (see below) was located on Wolf Ridge.
-Several organizations are now located here, including the Marine Mammal Center, the Headlands Institute, and the Golden Gate Raptor Observatory, among others.
+A NIKE missile launch site (SF-87) was located here from 1955 to 1971.
+The control and radar site for SF-88 (Fort Barry) (see below) was located here on Wolf Ridge (SF-88 C).
+Several organizations are now located here, including the California Marine Mammal Center, the Headlands Institute, and the Golden Gate Raptor Observatory, among others.

 ¤ Fort Barry (National Park Service)